Subscribe To This Site

 Some other facts about carbon reduction

-Switzerland, followed by Sweden has the world's most carbon efficient economy.
+Switzerland has the world's most carbon efficient economy.
 I.e. the Swiss generate the most wealth for each unit of carbon used.
+Sweden is the next best.

 Many countries worldwide are trying different ways to reduce carbon emissions.

 There are also schemes to promote "Convergence and Contraction" in the pipeline.
-This should mean that Kyoto is not seen as make or break; countries which have had unresolved issues with the Kyoto Protocol will be encouraged to participate in their own ways and eventually dove-tail their activities with those of the Kyoto countries.
+This should mean that Kyoto is not seen as make or break; countries which have had unresolved issues with the Kyoto Protocol will be encouraged to participate in their own ways in carbon reduction strategies and eventually dove-tail their activities with those of the Kyoto countries.

 As the world reels from economic woes, the focus on reducing carbon emissions seems to have slipped from the public agenda.
 Global emissions are rising faster than ever.